vgcman16/Alex-2.0/mobile/README.md

 - `GET /memory` – returns the stored conversation history.
 - `POST /chat` – sends a chat message and returns the assistant response.

+The server also serves a small web interface from `/` that you can open in a mobile browser to view the history and send messages.

 Run the server:

 ```bash